How long does it take to get pregnant?

 Here are just some of the factors affecting how long it takes to get pregnant:

-- Your age - there are many reasons both women and men choose to have children later on in life, including career, financial and environmental considerations.
+There are many reasons both women and men choose to have children later on in life, including career, financial and environmental considerations.
 Couples having children in their 30’s or 40’s is becoming increasingly common.
 Fertility in a woman declines with age, and this decline speeds up from the age of about 35 (1).
 This is because the number of eggs a woman produces starts to decrease, as well as the quality of those eggs (2).
 By the age of 40, conceiving can be difficult and fertility treatment may be required.

 - PCOS - a common hormonal condition causing the egg follicles in the ovaries to not develop as they should.